wuyang1002431655/tango_with_django_19/manuscript/chapter7-forms.md

 ### Mapping the *Add Category* View

 Now we need to map the `add_category()` view to a URL.
-In the template we have used the URL `/rango/add_category/` in the form's submit attribute.
-So we will need to follow suit in `rango/urls.py` and modify the `urlpatterns` as follows.
+In the template we have used the URL `/rango/add_category/` in the form's action attribute.
+We now need to create a mapping from the URL to the View.
+In `rango/urls.py` modify the `urlpatterns` as follows.

 {lang="python",linenos=off}